-So don’t slap together a description.
-Recruiting, hiring, and onboarding are time-consuming, expensive undertakings as it is.
-The Society for Human Resource Management found that the entire process for one employee can have a price tag of around $240,000.
+To find the best applicant, you must write a thoughtful, engaging sales job description.
+Don’t slap together a description as it sets the tone for the entire process.
 Furthermore, if the criteria are not clearly spelled out in the job description, you may end up with a hire who hurts your overall customer experience.

 Obviously, how you describe an open position will depend on what that role requires.
 In this article, we’ll start by going over job description basics and then look at descriptions/sales job description templates for two common sales positions: